-However, recent statements by Metro Atlanta Chamber representatives confirmed that, while that abundance had indeed attracted significant interest from life sciences companies to expand in or relocate to Atlanta, not enough dedicated space had been developed yet to accommodate them.
+However, recent statements by Metro Atlanta Chamber representatives confirmed that, while that abundance had indeed attracted significant interest from life sciences companies to expand in or relocate to Atlanta, not enough life sciences real estate had been developed yet to accommodate them.
 But, that setback is well on course for correction.
 In fact, data showed that the metro area’s primary office market was home to the sixth-largest life sciences pipeline among the entries in our ranking: In May 2022, there were nearly 4.2 million square feet of new life sciences development projects under construction, as well as in the planned and prospective phases.
 This represented a sizeable market expansion, adding to the 424,000 square feet of existing life sciences stock, which accounts for less than 1% of office space in Atlanta.

 13. Detroit Metropolitan Area

 The revitalization of Detroit continues to be one of the most successful Rust Belt comeback stories.
-The area has seen significant progress in urban sustainability, rising workforce educational attainment levels, steady reduction of unemployment and several high-profile corporate headquarters relocations to the city.
+The area has seen significant progress in urban sustainability, rising workforce educational attainment levels, steady reduction of unemployment, and several high-profile corporate headquarters relocations to the city.
 Plus, Detroit’s efforts to reinvent itself as a hub for innovation have also resulted in it ranking among the top U.S. cities for women working in STEM, as well as its recognition as one of the top emerging clusters for life sciences in 2020.

-In our current ranking, Detroit earned a total score of 21.85 points and placed 13th among top U.S. metros for life sciences companies.
+In our current ranking, Detroit earned a total score of 21.85 points and placed 13th among the top U.S. metros for life sciences companies.
 In particular, the area benefits from its regional colleges and universities, foremost of which is the University of Michigan, which has been lauded by the National Science Foundation as a top public research university in the U.S. As such, the metro area was home to nearly 450,000 residents aged 25 years or older who earned at least a bachelor’s degree in science and engineering and/or engineering-related fields.
 This number placed Detroit 16th for educational attainment among the 45 metros we compared for this ranking.

 14. Baltimore Metropolitan Area